-HUD recommends that RRHA obtain the information and documentation needed to make an eligibility determination though a face-to-face interview with RRHA representative [HCV GB, pg.
+HUD recommends that RRHA obtain the information and documentation needed to make an eligibility determination though a an eligibility intake process with RRHA representative [HCV GB, pg.
 4-16].
-Being invited to attend an interview does not constitute admission to the program.
+Being invited to begin the eligibility intake process does not constitute admission to the program.